bernedom/bernedom.github.io/_posts/2020-04-23-the-art-of-slicing.md

 ## Good user stories

-A *good* backlog defines what a product will be and enables the tracking of progress and making forecasts.
+A *good* backlog defines what a product will be and enables continuous tracking of progress and making forecasts.
 To gather the needed information often and be able to react to change, short cycle times of the backlog items are essential.
+While short a short average cycle time does not increase capacity, it means that ideas go faster into production.
+And being quickly in production generates feedback often as it reduces the risk of doing the wrong thing and gives frequent opportunities to adjust the direction development takes.[^1]

 The form of [user-stories](https://www.mountaingoatsoftware.com/agile/user-stories) is widely used to describe the content of product backlog items (PBI) and "PBI" and "story" are often used interchangeably.
 The goal is that all PBIs produce value for any of the beneficiaries of a product while being as small as possible.
 A tough combination, which is why slicing stories is such an essential and valuable skill to have as a team.